ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     with this detail on a large scale would be very complex and implementations would be likely not interoperable.
-We thus decided to leave `w` as an informational parameter and only rely on `RateLimit-Limit`, `RateLimit-Remaining` and `RateLimit-Reset` for defining the throttling behavior.
+We thus decided to leave `w` as an informational parameter and only rely on `RateLimit-Limit`, RateLimit-Remaining field and RateLimit-Reset field for defining the throttling behavior.

 # RateLimit fields currently used on the web